Though content marketing and native advertising are both popular forms of digital marketing,...

 - allows you to capitalise on the results and impact of your content marketing strategy by improving visibility in search results

 - creates associations between your brand and specific customer needs

 - creates associations with certain causes, events and awareness (particularly if used with PR and sponsorship)

 How is paid traffic different from organic?

-Ads are an option you may consider doing continuously to help rank for specific, highly competitive keywords.
-Or it may be something you turn off and on as suits.
-Essentially, it can be used to supplement your ongoing organic content marketing.
+Ads are an option you may consider running continuously to help rank for specific, highly competitive keywords.
+Or they may be something you turn off and on as suits.
+Essentially, ads can be used to supplement your ongoing organic content marketing.